Cradling Drill #3A: Cradling/Dodging Around Pylons (“Side-To-Side”)

 - Have players line up behind the goal-line, in opposite corners, in opposite ends, to start.
 This drill could also be done on half of the floor, with more emphasis on finishing while coming out of a dodge, as opposed to the dodge itself.

-- *Variation #1 (5 min): "Speed & Agility Build Up."
-Starting at a 50% speed, have players run around the outside of the pylons, being sure to protect the ball.
+*Variation #1 (5 min): "Speed & Agility Build Up."
+Starting at walking speed, emphasize the coordination of walking and cradling.
+Work up to 50% speed, having players weave through the pylons, being sure to protect the ball.
 Make sure that they also cut closely around the pylons, with an appropriately timed weight transfer off of their outside leg.

 Increase to 75-100% speed the second/third time through the pylons, once satisfactory technique is established.
 The next player doesn’t go until the first player is around the second pylon.

 At the end of the drill players take a shot on the goalie (inside or outside), net, or make-shift targets (i.e. top corners, bottom corners, "posts," or shooter tutors).
 Encourage players to take a quality shot from their proper-floor-side, otherwise drifting if they are on their wrong-side.